 The error INVALID_VALUE is generated if end < start.
-Invalid mode, count, or type parameters generate the same errors as would the corresponding call to $\mathbf{DrawElements}$.
-It is an error for index values other than the primitive restart index to lie outside the range [start, end], but implementations are not required to check for this.
+Invalid mode, count, or type parameters generate the same errors as would the corresponding call to DrawElements.
+It is an error for index values (other than the primitive restart index, when primitive restart is enabled) to lie outside the range [start, end], but implementations are not required to check for this.
 Such indices will cause implementation-dependent behavior.